 |Age||Between 18 and 50 years old|

 |Vision problem||Short-sightedness, long-sightedness and/or astigmatism|

 |Stable vision||Glasses prescription has remained the same for at least 12 months|

 *Your ophthalmologist will consider the general health of your eyes, the strength of your glasses prescription (i.e. your degree of refractive error), if you have a history of eye problems (e.g. dry eye, scarring or thinning of the cornea) and if you have previously had a serious eye injury.

+We offer laser eye surgery (and other types of vision correction) in Sydney, Melbourne, Brisbane, Townsville and Mackay.
 Once you have had a comprehensive assessment to determine which procedure is most suitable for you, you will be provided with the full cost.
-As a rough guide, laser vision correction can cost between $2600 to $3400 per eye.
+As a rough guide, laser eye surgery can cost between $2600 to $3400 per eye.
 When comparing laser vision correction with a lifetime of glasses or contact lenses, you might be surprised to find out which is the more cost-effective option.